chrisarseno/my-template-repo/legal/agreements/CCA.md

 the Contribution and derivative works.

-This patent license covers all patent claims you own or control that would be infringed by your Contribution or its combination with the Project.

     4.1 Patent Retaliation Clause

     If you or your employer initiate a patent infringement claim against:

       - the Maintainer,
       - any user of the Project,
       - or any other contributor
       - related to the Project or the Contribution,

     then all licenses granted to you under this Agreement automatically terminate.

 5. Moral Rights / Attribution Waiver